hrgdavor/jscadui/README.md

 Parallelizing background work should be utilized

 - Use of TypedArrays where possible is preferred to allow for sending data between thread with no cost
+- it should be examined if regenerating model in the worker is fast enough, as sending TypedArray out removes access for the sender and coordinating who needs which data can be difficult.
+- consider a hybrid apporach of sending typed arrays data out, to be given back, or regenerated if needed in multiple places
 - sets of boolean operations can be done in background
 - Making long running operations like booleans interruptible would be ideal.
 - calculating operation complexitiy in advance would be useful (based on precision that can affect the expected output size and ammount of calculation)